 Bundle up in winter.
 If you can lower the temperature in your regular indoor clothes, you could probably lower it a little more if you wear sweaters or sweatshirts inside.
 Every degree you lower the thermostat by in winter saves energy and money.

 Set your thermostat to Auto.
-If it’s set to “On” it will just run constantly.
+If it’s set to “On” it will just run constantly, and instead of making your home more comfortable, it can actually increase humidity.

 Keep all vents open.
-A common misconception is that shutting vents in unoccupied rooms saves energy, but it doesn’t.
+There’s common misconception that shutting vents in unoccupied rooms saves energy, but it doesn’t.
 The system will still run at the same power, and will now encounter greater pressure in the ducts, which in turn can weaken the components and lead to shorter service life.

 Change your furnace filter.
-A dirty filter is harder to pass air through, causing some of the same gradual pressure and stress problems we just went over.
+A dirty filter is harder to pass air through, causing some of the same gradual pressure and stress problems as closing vents.

 Keep the windows and doors closed.
 Check behind you when you come in or go out.
 If you have kids, make sure they understand and remember to close everything.

 Seal doors and windows.
-These openings are opportunities for heat to escape, thereby raising your power bill.
+These openings are opportunities for heat to pass through, thereby raising your power bill.

 Use high-efficiency light bulbs.
 By using less power and lasting long, these bulbs could save you $75 a year compared to conventional bulbs.